m-lab/mlab-vis-api/README.md

 We can deploy to flexibe [App Engine](https://console.cloud.google.com/appengine)!

-To deploy to app engine, run this simple command: `./deploy.sh production|staging|sandbox`
+To deploy to app engine, run this simple command: `KEY_FILE=<pathToYourCredFile> ./deploy.sh production|staging|sandbox`

 Currently, `gcloud app deploy` is used to deploy internally.
 Ensure you have this tool installed and configured properly.

-The app will be deployed and accessible from:
+The app will be deployed and accessible from the service URL which depends on the environment.
+In production this URL is:

 [https://data-api.measurementlab.net/](https://data-api.measurementlab.net/)